Why The Cyber Defense Megatrend Is A Huge Opportunity For Profits

 All of these companies have been the target of criminal cyber-attacks.
 Like cancer, malicious hacking doesn’t discriminate… it infects organizations large and small, young and old.
 Attackers have become ever more brazen – and sophisticated – in their digital assaults on corporate and government entities.

-And as my colleague Jimmy Butts has pointed out, this is (already) leading to a huge opportunity for companies combatting this threat — and for the investors who deploy their money in them.
+This is (already) leading to a huge opportunity for companies combatting this threat — and for the investors who deploy their money in them.

 The Birth (And Growth) Of Cybercrime